 Tasmanian Road Trip Overview

 This is the last in a series of posts featuring my recent Tasmanian road trip and is an overview of everything we covered in our six days down south.
 Tassie may be Australia’s smallest state, but it sure packs a punch in terms of natural beauty.
+Before you hit the bitumen make sure you are well prepared for your road trip.
 I’ve kept each day deliberately brief, just click through the hyperlinks to the dedicated blog posts to get a lot more detail on anything that takes your fancy.
 Here goes ….

 Day 1- Launceston To Hobart